lucasprzm/crypto-vuejs-dacxi/README.md

 <img src="exemplo-image.png" alt="exemplo imagem">

-> A simple cryptocurrency dashboard page using CoinGecko API data, built using VueJS for Dacxi Technical Test.
+> A simple cryptocurrency dashboard page using CoinGecko API data, built using Vue.js for Dacxi Technical Test.
 There are 5 cryptocurrencies on this project: BTC, ETH, ATOM, LUNA and DACXI.
 The dashboard is updated in 20 seconds to get the most updated values of the cryptocurrency market.

 ## Features